 Sixty years ago, the Washington Figure Skating Club became a full-fledged member of the United States Figures Skating Association, following a year as a probationary organization.
 The organizer, and first president, was Dr. Christopher Meyer.
-Skating sessions were held in the Riverside Stadium, located on a site near where the brightest tactical flashlight reviews Center for the Performing Arts now stands.
+Skating sessions were held in the Riverside Stadium, located on a site near where the brightest keychain flashlight 1000 lumen Center for the Performing Arts now stands.
 It was an outdoor, artificial surface.
 The refrigeration, interestingly enough, came from the Christian Heirich Brewery located just across the street, now a maze of roads.

 A year later (1939), the rink was enclosed and the club staged its first carnival.
 Scrapbooks reveal that approximately 2,000 people attended it.
 After its enclosure, Riverside Stadium became the Washington D.C. stop for the Ice Follies, one of the major traveling ice extravaganzas.
 Little did we know at that time, that one of its headliners, Osborne Colson, Champion of Canada, would exert his considerable influence on the Club when he joined the coaching staff in 1946.